An Ear for Pythagorean Harmonics:

 Balancing Unit

 Figure 31 shows an important use of the difference device, in two versions of "balancing units."
 In each version, two difference devices are hooked up to two pulse streams (f and g) that serve as input and subtrahend, one each to each difference device.
-For two defined input pulse streams, no more than one difference device will be operatating at any given moment and its output line will be carrying a signal; the other difference device will be silent.
+For two regular pulse streams, one difference device will operate at any given moment and one output line will carry a signal; the other difference device will be silent.
 If the two pulse streams are identical (or nearly so), both lines will be silent.

 Figure 31.a shows a balancing unit with separate outputs.